Landscape Analysis for Surrogate Models in the Evolutionary Black-Box Context: Landscape Analysis of Surrogate Models

 We have tested the dependency of individual features on the dimension using feature medians from 100 samples for each distribution from $\set{D}_{100}$.
 The Friedman's test rejected the hypothesis that the feature medians are independent of the dimension for all features at the family-wise significance level 0.05 using the Bonferroni-Holm correction.
 Moreover, for most of the features, the subsequently performed pairwise tests rejected the hypothesis of equality of feature medians for all pairs od dimensions.
-There were only several features for which the hypothesis was not rejected for some pairs of dimensions (see Tab.~\ref{table:featProp_full_1}--\ref{table:featProp_knn_1} in App.~\ref{app:featres}).
+There were only several features for which the hypothesis was not rejected for some pairs of dimensions (see Tables~\suppref{S1}{14}--\suppref{S6}{19} in \suppmat{Supplementary material}).
 Therefore, the influence of the dimension on the vast majority of features is essential.